pbour/rangereach/README.md

 ## Experiments

 ### Indexing costs
-- The index size can be found in run report of every method
+The index size can be found in the run report of every method

--
+The index time

 ### Query performance
 Execute the following scripts: